hakatashi/esolang-box/README.md

 *   ArnorldC
 *   CodeMania (whitespace is automatically trimmed from input)
+*   Doubleplusungood (whitespace is automatically trimmed from input)
 *   Gaia (whitespace is automatically trimmed from input)
 *   Haystack
 *   INTERCAL